Blog & News

 Dramatic increase in Sewage spills into River Cam

-The recently released data on sewage overflows shows a shocking increase in discharges from Cambridge City and Haslingfield Sewage Works.
+The recently released data on sewage overflows shows a shocking increase in the reported discharges from Cambridge City and Haslingfield Sewage Works.

 During 2023, the aging and overloaded sewage works at Haslingfield, 5km upstream from Cambridge was spilling sewage for 3000 hours, in other words for 34% of the year.
 Cambridge Sewage Works, just downstream of the city, was spilling sewage into the river where our boat race crews train, for 17% of the year.